 The following sample topology is used to illustrate this design and the associated traffic flows.

-In above scenario:
+In this scenario:

 Routers (both branch and gateway) will use system default routing table to establish VPN tunnels.
 Configure WAN failover between links, if there's redundancy.